 Antitrust acts are laws that prohibit businesses from engaging in certain practices that are deemed anticompetitive and that restrain trade.
-Some of the anticompetitive practices may include price discrimination, price fixing, market segmentation, hostile takeovers, etc. Engaging in such practices benefits only the large companies while disadvantaging the small enterprises and consumers who depend on the products offered in the market.
+Some of the anticompetitive practices may include price discrimination, price fixing, market segmentation, and hostile takeovers.
+Engaging in such practices benefits only the large companies engaging in them while disadvantaging the small enterprises and consumers who depend on the products offered in the market.

-Antitrust laws apply to all industries such as transportation, manufacturing, technology, service, distribution, etc. The United States Congress has passed various antitrust laws since the 1890s.
+Antitrust laws apply to all industries.
+The United States Congress has passed various antitrust laws since the 1890s.
 The laws aim to promote fair competition, protect consumers and small businesses, and prevent anti-competitive business practices.

 Popular Antitrust Acts in the United States

 Various antitrust statutes have been formulated and passed by the US Congress in a bid to protect consumers and small businesses from anticompetitive business practices.
 Small businesses form the majority of enterprises in the United States.
-They get affected the most when large companies are allowed to continue with their predatory business practices.
+They get affected the most when large companies are allowed to engage in predatory business practices.
 Over the years, antitrust laws have continually evolved to keep up with market disruptions and guard against would-be monopolies.
 Some of these antitrust laws include:

 1. Sherman Antitrust Act